ComprosoftCEO/C-Data-Structures/README.md

 * Code file: *xml.c*

 Allows you to create and manipulate an XML structure in memory using a series of function calls.

+_Note: This object is still needs some work..._